JaapNieland/quiz/README.md

 3. Move to the directory of the project: `cd mysite`
 4. Prepare for database creation: `python3 manage.py makemigrations`
 5. Actually create database: `python3 manage.py migrate`
+6. If you are starting from scratch you probably need to run: `python manage.py migrate --run-syncdb` to create (empty tables)
-6. OPTIONAL: create superuser to use the admin panel: `python manage.py createsuperuser`
+7. OPTIONAL: create superuser to use the admin panel: `python manage.py createsuperuser`
-7. Fasten seat belts and launch: `python manage.py runserver`
+8. Fasten seat belts and launch: `python manage.py runserver`